 5. The Solo Mission

-The problem: You only ever study in solitude and refuse to ask anyone else for help.
+You only ever study in solitude and refuse to ask anyone else for help.

-The solution: Studying on your own is fine (even preferable), but having other people around to bounce ideas off of can be insanely helpful.
+Studying on your own is fine (even preferable), but having other people around to bounce ideas off of can be insanely helpful.
 Make a friend in class (they don’t have to be your soulmate) so you can share notes and ask questions if you need to.

 Convince a friend or family member to let you “teach” them the material—the gaps in your understanding will become more obvious when you try to explain a topic to an uninformed party.
 Most importantly, take advantage of your professors and attend office hours or shoot them an email if you’re confused about something.
 You won’t regret it.